Bicycle Safety Information

-Never lock your bicycle to a stairwell inside a residence hall, in compliance with fire codes and personal safety concerns.
+Never lock your bicycle to a stairwell inside a residence hall; it's a safety hazard and out of compliance with fire codes.
 In the event of an emergency, your bike could be come a dangerous obstacle for people trying to exit the building.

 - Obey all traffic laws